Norman Pinney

 Norman Pinney (October 21, 1804 in Simsbury, Connecticut – October 1, 1862 in New Orleans, Louisiana) was an American teacher, minister, and author.

 He graduated from Yale College in 1823.
 In 1826 he became a tutor in Trinity College, Hartford, Connecticut, and in 1828, Professor of the Ancient Languages in the same institution.
 This position he relinquished in 1831.

-Pinney was admitted by Bishop Brownell to the ministry of the Protestant Episcopal Church, and was settled for a time at Mobile, Alabama but coming to differ from the doctrines of that church, he gave up his charge and devoted himself to the education of the young.
+Pinney was ordained by Bishop Brownell to the ministry of the Protestant Episcopal Church; for a time he served in Mobile, Alabama but coming to differ from the doctrines of that church, he gave up his charge and became a Unitarian, devoting himself to the education of the young.

 He was the author of a well known series of text-books for instruction in the French Language.